jeff6942016/iga-homelab-midpoint-keycloak/README.md

 - Access review and certification campaigns
 - Federation and single sign-on with an identity provider
 - Containerized deployment with Docker Compose and Infrastructure-as-Code practices

-These map directly to the identity governance and access-management domains of the Microsoft SC-300 (Identity and Access Administrator) certification.

 ## Tech Stack